 To help with this, you might consider using grip extenders.
 A grip extender fits over a barbell and forces your hands to be wider while you lift.
 This will help improve all aspects of gripping.

-Chalk is widely used in many gyms to help with grip stability and strength.
+Weightlifting chalk is widely used in many gyms to help with grip stability and strength.
 Not only does it help keep your hands and palms free from sweat, but it enables you to hold your grip for longer, in turn allowing you to lift heavier and helps maintain proper form.

 Stretches – and Why They Matter